 At a district level, Stratford-on-Avon District Council (SDC) has adopted a local plan to guide development in the district up to 2031.
-Amongst other things this plan aims to build upon the success of previous plans in providing opportunities for local communities to promote housing schemes, as well as other forms of development, which meet an identified local need.
+This plan aims to build upon the success of previous plans in providing opportunities for local communities to promote housing schemes, as well as other forms of development, that meet an identified local need.
 Historically the district has experienced elevated levels of housing growth but without necessarily meeting local community, and particularly rural community, needs.

 At a local level, there is scope for a local community to prepare a neighbourhood plan to steer development within their area.
-When 'Made' it becomes part of the District Council's development plan and is used to assist in making decisions on planning applications within the local area.
-Ladbroke does not have a Neighbourhood Development Plan.
+The Wilmcote & Pathlow Neighbourhood Plan was subject to a community referendum in November 2017 and became 'Made' on 26th February 2018.
+It is now formally part of the District Council's development plan and will be used to assist in making decisions on planning applications within the plan area.